The Broward County Records, Taxes and Treasury Division:

 - Signatures of Grantors (names printed underneath).

-- Signatures of Witnesses (names printed underneath).
+- Signatures of two (2) Witnesses (names printed underneath).

 - Notary acknowledgment, including names being acknowledged, date acknowledgement taken, signature of notary (name printed underneath), commission expiration date and seal.